A coastal area in Ireland being mapped by a drone

 One of the deliverables of this project: A LIDAR point cloud of a coastal site showing the differences in elevation of the land.

-Drone Choice
+Drone Selection

 This shows the type of drone we used on this project.
 The DJI M300 with the Zenmuse P1 payload.